nuruldiana/Machine-Learning-Projects/README.md

 Example:

-* Predicting values when data follows a curved pattern.
+* Predicting values when data follows a curved pattern between level of position and salary.

 ---